 The Ohio Attorney General’s Office breaks down common scams that affect older adults in our community: https://www.ohioattorneygeneral.gov/Individuals-and-Families/Seniors/Elder-Fraud/Common-Scams

 But what systems are in place to help prevent these acts?
 In September 2018, the Ohio Revised Code, section 5101.63 was modified to add employees of the financial industry as mandated reporters.
-A mandated reporter is an individual who is required by law to report suspected abuse, neglect or exploitation of an adult.
+A mandated reporter is an individual who is required by law to report suspected abuse, neglect or exploitation of an adult, or is in a condition which is the result of abuse, neglect or exploitation.
 The following individuals are now mandated reporters in Ohio:

 - An employee of a bank, savings bank, savings and loan association, or credit union organized under the laws of this state, another state, or the United States

 - A dealer, investment adviser, sales person, or investment advisor representative licensed under Chapter 1707. of the Revised Code